VishwajeetJha/VishwajeetJha/README.md

 - 📫 How to reach me: ...

 -->
-- 🌱 I’m currently doing a diploma in Computer Engineering!
+- 🌱 I’m currently doing a Bachelor in Computer Engineering!
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Debugging is like being the detective in a crime movie where you are also the murderer. 🕵️‍♂️💻